Scaia-ai/AIAdvisor/AITutor.md

   * Test the student
   * Explain the points that the student did not understand
   * Prepare the student for lessons that are coming up
-  * Create training materials in case they do not exists
+  * Create training materials in case they do not exist
+* It also needs to write materials